 Tangerine’s Media Innovation Spec 2018 will have a secondary effect, on cognitive computing.

 The purpose of media is to support the thought process, to help us understand things.
 Media will continue evolving for this purpose.
-Tangerine’s Spec will play an important part in making media a more energetic and able companion to thought and understanding, and will do so both for human, and machine, cognition.
+Tangerine’s Spec will play an important role in making media a more energetic and able companion to thought and understanding, and will do so both for human and machine cognition.

-What will cognitive systems (like IBM Watson) “see”, when they parse multi-media/data environments enhanced by our media innovation spec?
+What will cognitive systems (like IBM Watson) “see”, when they parse multi-media/data modeled fusion environments enhanced by Tangerine’s media innovation spec?

 Machine (and human) cognitive systems find/reveal (or generate) connection, or correlation, between diverse and otherwise disconnected fragments of information.
 Through correlation, understanding grows, meaning is found, the essence, of situations, is pinpointed.
 Consequently, cognitive systems develop appropriate response to query, and they develop impetus, to appropriate action.